This violet oil, extracted from violet leaves and flowers of wild violets, offers numerous skin benefits and potential relief for insomnia.

 Help with Insomnia

-This study suggests using violet oil in the form of nasal drops as a natural remedy to help with chronic insomnia (1) Calming and relaxant properties of violet can aid with peaceful night’s sleep.
+This study suggests using violet oil in the form of nasal drops as a natural remedy to help with chronic insomnia (1)

 Might help with dry eye disease

-Relieve inflammation and irritation
+Relieve inflammation and irritation.

 promotes lymph production or lymph flow

-might ease haemorrhoids discomfort
+might ease hemorrhoid discomfort

 Help with cough

-What is violet leaf absolute
+What is violet leaf absolute?

-Violets
+Violets (Viola Odorata)

 Sweet Almond oil